 Develop your relationships with your professors early for recommendation letter purposes and mentoring later.
 You do not have to have a problem to see a professor during office hours!
 Professors are interesting and have a wealth of knowledge.
 You can’t afford to be shy in the career you have chosen.

 Law-related internships or employment will enhance your ability to make an informed decision to attend law school and get marketable practical experience.
 You can volunteer, be a part-time student worker or work full-time in the summer.
-Career Services has helpful information regarding legal careers.
+The Center for Career & Professional Development has helpful information regarding legal careers.

 Give your academic performance top priority— don’t let a poor record make your career decision for you.